Greg338338/webmap/README.md

 ## Aim

 * Open source and Unclassified platform
-* Creating a mapping platform with a common look in feel
+* Creating a mapping platform with a common look and feel

 ## Quickstart